darlingtonmaposa/Cloud-hosted-static-website/README.md

 >
 >- [x] **[AWS Comprehend:](https://aws.amazon.com/comprehend/)** An intelligent NLP  service capable of characterising sentiment and extracting key-phrases from the ingested text.
 Used to detect topics within the received webpage enquiries.

-## project Instructions
+## Project Steps

-The completion of the project involves nine distinct steps which follow on from one another sequentially.
-This means that you have to completely finish a particular step before you can move on to the next one.

-Brief description of each step in the 9-step project process:

-  [Step 1:](#1_section_id) In the first step you will create a **private** fork of this repo (EDSA Cloud-Computing template repo) that stores all of the code needed to host your static website.
+  [Step 1:](#1_section_id) In the first step we will create a **private** fork of this repo (EDSA Cloud-Computing template repo) that stores all of the code needed to host your static website.

-  [Step 2:](#2_section_id) This step is all about customising the static website to suit your needs.
-You will use the provided bootstrap template and general guides to modify the look and contents of the website to fit your preferences.
+  [Step 2:](#2_section_id) This step is about customising the static website to suit our needs.
+We will use a bootstrap template to modify the look and contents of the website to fit our preferences.

-  [Step 3:](#3_section_id) In the third step you will use AWS Amplify to serve your modified website.
-We provide the initial steps to begin this process, and then leave the remainder of the task as an exercise for you to understand and complete.
+  [Step 3:](#3_section_id) In the third step we will use AWS Amplify to serve our modified website.

   [Step 4:](#4_section_id) This step involves the creation of an AWS DynamoDB NoSQL database.
 This database will be used to store website data as and when visitors send an enquiry.

-  [Step 5:](#5_section_id) Here you will create an IAM role that will give your AWS Lambda function (created in step 6) the required permissions to interact with AWS Comprehend, AWS SES, AWS DynamoDB and AWS API Gateway.
+  [Step 5:](#5_section_id) Here we will create an IAM role that will give our AWS Lambda function (created in step 6) the required permissions to interact with AWS Comprehend, AWS SES, AWS DynamoDB and AWS API Gateway.

-  [Step 6:](#6_section_id) In this step things get interesting.
-We set up the AWS Lambda function, a Numpy ARN layer, and an AWS API Gateway trigger:
+  [Step 6:](#6_section_id) In this step we set up the AWS Lambda function, a Numpy ARN layer, and an AWS API Gateway trigger:

    - **The AWS Lambda Function** will be used to:
         - Write data to Amazon DynamoDB;